Statistikk innhold

 New weighting The method for calculating weights has been changed twice since Statistics Norway started compiling the house price index in 1991.
 From 1991 to 1997, the total number of sales in each category was used as a weight.
 From 1997 to 2002, each category's share of the total housing stock was used as a weight.
 Finally, from 2002, each category's share of the value of the housing stock is used as a weight.
 The change in 1997 implies that regions with relatively few sales are given a stronger weight and the change in 2002 implies that regions with high price levels are given a stronger weight.
 From 2009 the country is devided into more regions.
 This means that the subindices are weighted together on a lower regional level than before.

-Change in floor space concept Until 2002, utility floor space was used to calculate square metre prices.
-Following the change in data collection in 2002, useful floor space is used.
-Square metre prices are therefore not comparable before and after the first quarter of 2002.
+Change in floor space concept From 2025, internal utility floor space, BRA-i (ref.
+NS3940: 2023) is used to calculate square meter prices.
+From 2002 to 2024 useful floor space was used to calculate square metre prices.
+The square meter prices are therefore not directly comparable before and after the turn of the year 2024/2025.

 Errors can occur during the data registering and processing done by the data suppliers (FINN.no, Notar AS and NBBL).